moresandeep/knox-dev-docker/README.md

 # Knox Dev Docker Container

 Build a development environment that can be used to develop service definitions for introducing UI and REST API proxying capabilities for Apache Knox.
+The development version of Apache Knox is build by pulling a specified branch from a specified git url (branch and knoxurl variables in docker-compose.yml file)

 For the restless, instructions for Knox Zeppelin demo:
 * `docker-compose -f docker-compose-zeppelin.yml up -d`